TheJackiMonster/knock-knock/README.md

 ## Features

 This application is used to interact with door locks via SSH over local network (typically Wi-Fi).
 It's intended to mirror some functionality of the Android app called "Trigger" which is available via [F-Droid](https://f-droid.org/de/packages/com.example.trigger/).
-However this application is using GTK+ with some widgets from libhandy to provide a usable interface for mobile Linux devices.
+However this application is using GTK4 with some widgets from libadwaita to provide a usable interface for mobile Linux devices.

 ![Overview of the application](screenshots/overview.png)